kaming325/my-projectsssss/README.md

 This is one of the school java assignments, it implements command pattern, factory pattern and memento pattern, it provides undo function.

+## javaEE_project (not finished)

+This is one of the school java assignments, it is a CRUD web application that implements javaEE 6.